 Styles

-MS Word styles are your friend.
+We would like to emphasize the importance of MS Word styles.
 They are a way for the platform to recognize whether you intend a body of text to be a heading or a paragraph.
 For a human, it may seem like an easy task in distinguishing a paragraph from a quotation or a chapter title from a section header, but that’s because a typical human has seen lots and lots of text and developed an intuition in this regard.
 For instructions run by a computer, this task is not so simple.

 This is why you must use MS Word styles for the computer to transform your manuscript into a book.

 In order to choose a style, first find the “Home” tab at the top of your MS Word window.
 Secondly, either select a one of the visible styles from the “Styles” box or click the “⊽” button on the right, choose “Apply Styles” and enter the name of a style you need.
-Figure 1.
-How to select a MS Word style.” shows you how to do it.
-In Table 1.
-MS Word styles that affect the structure of the end result.” you can find the most important MS Word styles you can use.
+Figure 1 shows you how to do it.
+In Table 1: you can find the most important MS Word styles you can use.

-Figure 1.
-How to select MS Word style.
+Figure 1: How to select a MS Word style.